 Mixing: This is where you add the starter to the flour and water mixture and turn it into dough.
 Lange recommends a ratio of 2 parts starter to 2 parts water and 4 to 5 parts flour.

 Folding/Turning and Kneading: This is where you take the dough and lift it up and fold it in half, several times over, to stretch out all four corners of the dough.
-Note – We used plastic gloves in our workshop because there were several people working on each loaf of bread, so you don’t have to do this, but… it did make it easier to keep the moist dough from sticking to our hands.
+Note – We used plastic gloves in our workshop because there were several people working on each loaf of bread, so you don’t have to do this.
+However, it did make it easier to keep the moist dough from sticking to our hands.

 Bench Rest: This is the rest period you give the dough each time after you fold it and turn it, allowing the gluten to relax before its final shaping.
 Many sourdough experts recommend at least two rounds of folding and resting.